ray-project/ray-llm/README.md

 supports [DeepSpeed](https://www.deepspeed.ai/) inference acceleration as well as continuous batching and paged attention.
 This template uses the `anyscale/aviary:latest-tgi` docker image.

-In this guide, we will go over deploying a model locally using `serve run` and on an Anyscale Service.
-Alternatively, you can use the [Aviary CLI](https://github.com/ray-project/aviary/tree/master#using-the-aviary-cli) on this workspace.
+In this guide, we will go over deploying a model locally using `serve run` as well as on an Anyscale Service.
+Alternatively, you can use the [Aviary CLI and OpenAI SDK](https://github.com/ray-project/aviary/tree/master#using-the-aviary-cli) on this workspace.
 The CLI can help you compare the outputs of different models directly, rank them by quality, get a cost and latency estimate, and more.

 # Deploy a Large Language Model
 From the terminal use the Ray Serve CLI to deploy a model: